rreusser/glsl-rfft/README.md

 #### `require('glsl-rfft')(options)`

-Perform the setup work required to use the FFT kernel in the fragment shader, `index.glsl`.
+Perform the setup work required to compute the real-valued FFT.
 Input arguments are:

 - `input` (`Any`): An identifier or object for the input framebuffer.
 - `output` (`Any`): An identifier or object for the final output framebuffer.